 Florida Career College

-WITH FLORIDA CAREER COLLEGE
+WITH FLORIDA CAREER CO

 Florida Career College, with its eighth campus soon to open in Jacksonville, is aggressively marketing its educational programs in Allied Healthcare, business technology and other proven job careers, that offer opportunities in this challenging economy.